-Robert Matzen spent 10 years with NASA working on communications in support of research related to aeronautics.
+Robert Matzen is a former NASA contractor with 10 years' experience in communications related to aeronautics research.
 But then, Robert wrote the book on research.
 Literally.
 He broke into print straight out of college with the mass-market paperback, Research Made Easy: a Guide for Students and Writers for Bantam Books, where his editor was the New York publishing-world legend, Toni Burbank.
 Since then Robert has written bestsellers and edited the bestselling books of other authors.
 His sixth book, Fireball, has risen as high as number two on the Amazon bestseller list for biographies.
-His fifth, Errol & Olivia: Ego & Obsession in Golden Era Hollywood topped three Amazon bestseller lists and earned a Benjamin Franklin Finalist Award as well as finalist recognition in both the USA Book Awards and ForeWord Magazine Book of the Year competitions.
+His fifth, Errol & Olivia: Ego & Obsession in Golden Era Hollywood topped three bestseller lists and earned a Benjamin Franklin Finalist Award as well as finalist recognition in both the USA Book Awards and ForeWord Magazine Book of the Year competitions.
 Visit Robert's blog.

 Robert's earlier books about Hollywood history included Carole Lombard: a Bio-Bibliography (Greenwood Press) and Errol Flynn Slept Here, which was co-written with Michael Mazzone.
 Robert appeared as an on-camera expert regarding Lombard on the BBC2 television documentary, Living Famously: Clark Gable, and has appeared as an expert concerning Errol Flynn and Olivia de Havilland on radio for BBC4 and in print for periodicals including the New York Post and Palm Beach Post.

 Robert is also a filmmaker whose work has achieved national broadcast and won awards including a New York Festivals Gold Medal, American Association of Museums Muse Award, and many others.
 His 2001 historical documentary, When the Forest Ran Red, is recognized as the classic interpretation of the French and Indian War in America—the war that launched the career of George Washington.
 Robert’s work in film and video includes many programs for NASA where he collaborated with the Astronaut Office and many NASA senior leaders on videos for NASA events, nasa.gov, and NASA Television.